 Clive Edwards discusses Current Affairs on BBC Two

 There is a wide range of shapes, topics, treatments and tones for Current Affairs on BBC Two, from The Town That Took on China with its novel approach to a highly topical issue, to the immersive Toughest Place To Be A ..., through to The Iraq War, a rigorous and compelling series in which the biggest players of the war in Iraq reveal the inside story.
-With this wide range of tone and approach, Current Affairs on BBC Two will continue to both seek out new areas for exploration and examine life closer to home.
+With this wide range of tone and approach Current Affairs on BBC Two will continue to seek out new areas for exploration as well as examining life closer to home.

 Current affairs on BBC Two should also be looking at unfamiliar subjects.
 This World continues to bring the world to British audiences.
 Foreign Current Affairs is an important part of our overall offering.